 TrueNAS Telegraf, Influx, Grafana#

-This guide will explain how to run Telegraf on TrueNAS SCALE, as well as running the InfluxDB and Grafana apps to collect NAS metrics and show graphs.
-This is how I run all three apps on my Beelink Me Mini NAS.
+This guide will explain how to setup Telegraf, InfluxDB, and Grafana on TrueNAS SCALE (Community Edition).
+This is how I run all three apps on my Beelink ME Mini NAS.
 As of this writing I’m running TrueNAS SCALE 25.04.1 (Fangtooth).
 The scope of this guide is to implement homelab-tier monitoring on a single node.

 Ever since I saw MRTG graphs at my first job at an ISP in 2003, I’ve always wanted to collect metrics and visualize them in graphs.
 Things like free disk space or CPU temperatures.
 I ran MRTG on my homelab file server for a few years, then tried RRDtool for a bit.
 It was in 2015 at Uber where I learned about Grafana and fell in love with it.
 Not so much the Graphite backend they were using at the time.
 I first started running my own Grafana at home in 2017 with InfluxDB and Telegraf.